functionless/functionless/website/docs/concepts/function/index.md

 # Function

-The `Function` Construct creates a new AWS Lambda Function.
+`Function` is the cloud's swiss army knife - an AWS Lambda Function.
+Functionless serializes in-line Function closures, automatically configures IAM Policies, Environment Variables, and initializes SDK clients (such as the AWS SDK) at runtime.

 ## Declare a Function